thxbb12/awesome-computing-resources/README.md

 * [systemd historical and technical retrospective][85] - systemd, 10 years later: a historical and technical retrospective
 * [The hidden early history of Unix ][93] - The hidden early history of Unix
 * [Systemd essentials][104] - Systemd Essentials: Working with Services, Units, and the Journal
+* [AppImageKit][119] - AppImageKit is a concrete implementation of the AppImage format

 ## Text editors
 * [Basic Markdown Syntax][84] - Basic Markdown Syntax